Skip to main content

 How it works:

-3. If valid, attaches { id, email, access_token } to request.user
+3. If valid, attaches { id, email } to request.user

 Usage: Applied to controllers/endpoints with @UseGuards(AuthGuard).